Retired Baltimore judge who presided over Adnan Syed’s murder trial says substantial evidence supported his conviction

 In the days following Young Lee’s appeal, Mosby said her office received new DNA test results from Hae Min Lee’s shoes that excluded Syed.
 Her office decided to drop the pending murder charge against Syed, and Mosby said she believes there is no evidence linking Syed to Hae Min Lee’s murder.

-Because the underlying criminal case in Young Lee’s appeal no longer exists, a three-judge panel in the Maryland Court of Special Appeals will have to determine if the appellate case can continue.
+Because Syed’s criminal case no longer exists, a three-judge panel in the Maryland Court of Special Appeals ordered the Lees to explain why their appeal should continue.

 The Lee family is arguing it should continue because future hearings to overturn convictions will likely run into the same victims’ rights issues.